conan-io/docs/installation.rst

     $ conan

-You should see the conan commands help
+You should see the conan commands help.